 - The SDSU Bookstore will be offering curb-side pickup so students can buy textbooks and supplies

 - Ordering early helps students with some kinds of visual and learning challenges get specialized texts recorded as audiobooks before the semester begins.

-Before you start adapting your course, set up the basic structure of your Canvas (or Blackboard) course so you have places to put your materials as you develop them.
+Before you start adapting your course, set up the basic structure of your Canvas course so you have places to put your materials as you develop them.